-As an Office 365 admin, customer lockbox requests allow you to control how a Microsoft support engineer accesses your data.
+Customer lockbox Office 365 requests allow you to control how a Microsoft support engineer accesses your data.
 Sometimes if you run into an issue, you might need a Microsoft support engineer to help you fix it.
 In some cases, the support engineer will require access to your Office 365 content to troubleshoot and fix the issue.
-Customer lockbox requests allow you to control whether or not to give the support engineer access to your data.
+Customer lockbox requests allow you to control whether to give the support engineer access to your data.
 There's also an expiration time on the request and content access is removed after the support engineer has fixed the issue.

-In an effort to maximize data security and privacy for Microsoft 365 customers, Microsoft engineered the service to require nearly zero interaction with customer content by employees.
-Nearly all service operations performed by Microsoft are fully automated and the human involvement is highly controlled and abstracted away from customer content.
+To maximize data security and privacy for Microsoft 365 customers, Microsoft engineered the service to require zero interaction with customer content by employees.
+All service operations performed by Microsoft are fully automated and the human involvement is highly controlled and abstracted away from customer content.
 Only in some cases - such as when troubleshooting a customer issue with a mailbox - does a Microsoft engineer have any reason to access customer content in Microsoft 365.
 And even in such a scenario customer approval is necessary.

 The customer lockbox is included in the Office 365 E5 plan.
 If you don't have an Office 365 E5 plan, you can buy a separate customer lockbox subscription from any of the Office 365 Enterprise plans.
 Customer lockbox works with Exchange Online, SharePoint Online, and OneDrive for Business.

-The Office 365 Customer Lockbox brings an additional layer of protection to Microsoft's already rigorous access control policies, in an effort to maximize data security and privacy for Office 365 customers.
+Customer Lockbox Office 365 Customer Lockbox brings an additional layer of protection to Microsoft's already rigorous access control policies, to maximize data security and privacy for Office 365 customers.

 Turning Customer Lockbox requests on or off